tianyuG/bitraede/macos/README.md

 Please read through this file carefully before using biträde ('this script', 'the script'), as elevated permission can cause harm if not used properly.
 This script was a _bona fide_ attempt to streamline maintaining DISIS computers.

-## Convention of this document
+## Format of this document
-This document mostly follows the Python Flavoured Markdown convention [^1].
+This document mostly follows the Python Markdown format [^1].
 Two important syntaxes are inline code and code blocks.

 * Inline code is fenced by one backtick, like `this`.
 * Code block is fenced by three backticks, for example: